 1. Copping Sneakers Using Bots

-This is the most frequent dilemma with budding sneakers buyers, whether to use bots for their copping or to be better off without them.
+This is the most frequent dilemma with budding sneakers buyers who want to know ‘What is sneaker botting?’ and whether to use bots for their copping or to be better off without them.
 The answer to this question is not very simple.

 On the one hand using a bot can make your copping more efficient on the checkout, especially if you are buying kicks from the sites without raffles.
 With ‘first come, first served’ sites, you will be able not only to complete your purchase ahead of the line with manual entries on the checkout but you may have an opportunity to complete several purchases while being on the same platform.